cdonner/ha-voipms_sms/README.md

 ## How to install the integration

-Create a folder structure on your HA server and deploy the two files:
+Create a folder structure on your HA server and deploy the three files:

 ```
 /config/custom_components/voipms_sms/
   ├── __init__.py
   ├── manifest.json
+  ├── services.yaml
 ```

 Update `configuration.yml` and add the following section: